 This post ideally should be held by the most senior person on the committee.
 In some cases, however, the Children’s Officers takes on this role.

-The DLP will be the reporting officer in the case of a serious offence committed by a club member.
+The DLP will be the reporting officer in the case of a safeguarding incident that is of the threshold of needing to be referred.
+This duty to refer is if the incident is committed by a club member or a club members has experienced abuse outside of the club setting, but the club representatives have been made aware of the abuse.
 Reports will be submitted to the officer on duty in the TUSLA /Social Services or to the Guards/PSNI in the case of an emergency.
+Statutory agencies can also be contacted for advice.

 See Tennis Ireland Appendix 7 for reporting a disclosure.